Current Size: 100%

-- Summer 2014 Residential College Orientation and Transition Assessment (COTA) Program [Application] [Flyer] (Deadline has been EXTENDED to March 15th, 2014.)
+- Summer 2015 Residential College Orientation and Transition Assessment (COTA) Program [Application] [Flyer]

 The Ohio State University’s Nisonger Center is piloting a college program for students with intellectual disabilities called TOPS (Transition Options in Postsecondary Settings).
 The focus of TOPS is to empower students to become self-determined adults by providing them college experiences including participation in college classes, internships, employment, and campus social life that are customized to each student's interests and needs.